StackOverflowIsBetterThanAnyAI/pico-w-flexible-webserver/README.md

 13. If the LED blinks another three times, you are ready to go.
 Everything has worked flawlessly and you can now connect to your webserver.

+14. If it instead turns on and never goes out, an error has occured.

-14. If problems occur, check the automatically generated `log.txt` file, which will help you start debugging.
+15. If problems occur, check the automatically generated `log.txt` file, which will help you start debugging.

-15. You can connect multiple devices to this webserver.
+16. You can connect multiple devices to this webserver.
 Depending on the time, you wil either receive a html file which says that the server is currently offline or a file which lets you control the onboard LED.

-16. As already mentioned, you are allowed to use multiple devices.
+17. As already mentioned, you are allowed to use multiple devices.
 Because of <b>SSE (Server Sent Events)</b>, the UI will update on all devices depending on the current LED state.

-17. I hope that this (more or less) simple project gives you an idea of how you can utilize your Raspberry Pi Pico W for your use case.
+18. I hope that this (more or less) simple project gives you an idea of how you can utilize your Raspberry Pi Pico W for your use case.